The Tokyo Zodiac Murders: Plot

 The novel is divided into several sections.
 A foreword from the author challenges the reader to solve the gruesome mysteries; it claims that every clue necessary will be included in the text, and that the characters will have no unfair advantage over the reader.

 The first section is a fictional short story and will which lays out the setting: it is 1936 in the Shōwa period of pre-World War II Japan.

-A painter and womanizer named Heikichi Umezawa has long been obsessed with astrology and alchemy; he is a wealthy but fairly old man from a respectable family, who stills lives in a traditionally run sprawling household.
+A painter and womanizer named Heikichi Umezawa has long been obsessed with astrology and alchemy; he is a wealthy but fairly old man from a respectable family, who still lives in a traditionally run sprawling household.
 He is finishing his greatest work: 12 large paintings, each depicting a member of the zodiac.
 As he works in his private studio on the last one, a portrait of Aries, his head is smashed with a blunt object.
 The murder is curious: it took place on a heavily snowing day, and many of the suspects have solid alibis.
 Further, when discovered, the room is locked and apparently had been locked from inside - leading to a locked room mystery.

 When the studio is investigated, a bizarre note is discovered - the same short story which starts the novel.
 In it, the narrator, who identifies himself as Heikichi, describes a long-running battle with mental disease, diabolism, and his murderous urge to create the perfect woman called "Azoth.”
 To do this, he will cut up his 2 daughters, 2 of his 3 stepdaughters and his 2 nieces, and take a single astrologically aligned piece of her body and combine it with the others.
 The reason given for excluding his remaining stepdaughter, Kazue Kanemoto, is that she is not a virgin.
 Each one will be killed with an alchemically significant metal and buried in a place which produces those metals.
 He writes that he will carry out his plan as soon as he finishes the Aries portrait.

 Shortly after the murder of Heikichi, Kazue Kanemoto is discovered with her head smashed as well.
 The murder is deemed an unrelated case of aggravated robbery.